42ity/fty-common/README.md

 * **ERROR** Designates error events that might still allow the application to continue running.
 * **FATAL** Designates very severe error events that will presumably lead the application to abort.

-With this matching between the value of BIOS_LOG_LEVEL and the log level set by default :
+With this matching between the values of BIOS_LOG_LEVEL and the log level set by default :

 |    BIOS_LOG_LEVEL   |     Log level    |
 | ------------------- | ---------------- |